-In the end, not only did the tree-admiring group heal up a full day faster than their brick-watching counterparts, they showed less signs of depression, reported fewer pain symptoms and required less pain medication.
+In the end, not only did the tree-admiring group heal up a full day faster than their brick-watching counterparts, they showed fewer signs of depression, reported fewer pain symptoms, and required less pain medication.

 4. Decorate with beautiful pictures of nature

 As we learned in tip No. 3, when it includes beautiful pictures of nature, interior design can go far beyond color schemes and throw pillows to actually help you live a healthier life.
 But where to start when creating a decompression oasis?
 First, look for pieces that bring you a sense of calm, inspiration, or closeness to nature.
 And keep in mind that while a dramatic photograph of Times Square might be very eye-catching, it probably isn’t the best subject matter for soothing.

 Indeed, the attention restoration theory suggests scenes of urban environments are actually draining because they keep us constantly looking for tasks to be completed (watch out for traffic, don’t run into that bike messenger, etc.)

 Second, consider where you spend the most time.
 If you’re not in your formal dining room much, it’s probably not the best place for your new serenity-inducing piece of art.

 As we tend to spend most of our time in a few key rooms of the house (the kitchen, living room, bedroom, and bathroom), I suggest you start there.

 For beautiful pictures of nature and animals from every continent, check out my gallery.
 A portion of the proceeds from each piece goes to on-the-ground, local conservation efforts.